 Analytical and quantitative skills are needed by a range of employers, and this need continues to grow.
 They know that critical thinking is an essential ingredient to their business success.
 Improve your value to employers by deepening your mathematics knowledge and leadership acumen.
-Another path you can choose is to solidify your background and prepare for a PhD program.
+Another path you can choose is to solidify your background and prepare for a doctoral program.

-The Department of Mathematics and Computer Sciences offers two graduate programs in mathematics.
+The Department of Mathematical and Computer Sciences offers two graduate programs in mathematics.
 One is for those who want to develop their skills in the areas of traditional applied mathematics, operations research, and statistics.
 The second is for those who are currently teaching and want to increase their rank on the pay scale and responsibility in elementary and secondary schools.

 This program is perfect if you’re interested in a career in industry, government, or education.
 It’s also a great fit if you’re a secondary mathematics or science teacher wanting to gain a deeper understanding of how mathematics and statistics are used to solve applied problems.